reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 #### Alternative 2: Reset uncontrolled component with an instance method

 More rarely, you may need to reset state even if there's no appropriate ID to use as `key`.
 One solution is to reset the key to a random value or autoincrementing number each time you want to reset.
-One other viable alternative is to exposing an instance method to imperatively reset the internal state:
+One other viable alternative is to expose an instance method to imperatively reset the internal state:

 ```js
 class EmailInput extends Component {